 Once diagnosed, a brain AVM can be treated to prevent complications, such as brain damage or stroke.

-In a brain AVM, blood passes directly from your arteries to your veins via abnormal vessels.
-This disrupts the normal process of how blood circulates through your brain.
+In a brain AVM, blood passes directly from the arteries to the veins via tangled vessels.
+This disrupts the typical process of how blood circulates through the brain.

 Some people may experience more-serious neurological signs and symptoms, depending on the location of the AVM, including: